Sequential Neural Score Estimation: Likelihood-Free Inference with Conditional Score Based Diffusion Models: Related Work

+Conditional diffusion models \cite{Song2019,Song2021,Batzolis2021,Dhariwal2021,Chao2022} extend this framework to allow for conditional generation, allowing for tasks such as image in-painting \cite{Song2021}, time series imputation \cite{Tashiro2021}, image colourisation \cite{Song2021}, and medical image reconstruction \cite{Song2022}.
 In such applications, the `prior' typically corresponds to an unknown data distribution, whose score is estimated using score matching.
-Meanwhile, the `likelihood' is often known, or else corresponds to a differentiable classifier \citep[e.g.,][]{Dhariwal2021,Song2021}.
+Meanwhile, the `likelihood' is often known, or else corresponds to a differentiable classifier \citep[e.g.,][]{Song2021}.
 This is rather different to our setting, in which the prior is typically known, while the likelihood is intractable.